YeasterEgg/coopjukebox/README.md

 # Democracy-Jockey
 Polls for choosing a song in a Spotify playlist

-NEEDS DOC!

-1st: when saving a song in a poll, i add 'spo_' before the spotify id in order not to let the key of an object to start with a number.

 HOW IT SHOULD WORK:

 I, User, go to root page and defer all my rights as human being to my poweful app.
+There I will be able to:
+- Create a Spotify Playlist
+- Choose an already created Spotify Playlist

-Then, I create a Playlist with the name that I prefer, which will be linked to a Songlist.
+Then everything will focus on to the Playlist I've chosen, and I will be able to create a Songlist.

---->NEEDS TO BE DONE<---
-- Choose already existant Playlist and load its songs in the Songlist.
-V

-Then, I can add as many songs to the Songlist, searching them from an amazing search engine.
-They will be voted and the most voted one will go to the Playlist.
-One vote every, don't know, 5 minutes?
+That will be possible through 3 different ways:
+1 - Choose a song from the search engine
+2 - Import a Spotify Playlist via its Uri, Url or Id
+3 - Import a previously exported Songlist

+Then, and only then, I will be able to start a poll!
+First, I will have to choose a NOT IN USE poll name, so that the voters will be able to express their choice @ {ROOT_URL}/:poll_name.
+The poll will have 3 main features: playlist length, duration of the vote and polling size.
+{polling_size} tracks from the Songlist will be randomly chosen to be inserted into a poll, that for all of the duration will be voted by anyone who goes to its url.
+At the end of the poll, the song with more votes will be added to the playlist.
+That will be repeated, with different random songs, for as many times as the length of the playlist.

---->NEEDS TO BE DONE<---
+TO BE FUCKING DONE!
-- Allow user to set how long the Playlist will be.
-V

-REFACTORING:

 - Hide all info from client, both user and voter, but for songlist random id
 - Use only songlist random id for every search/info
 - Add a leading literal code to songlist random id to format for mongo
 - Longer songlist random id
+- Export current songlist as array of uris
+- Create more than one playlist
+- Retrieve track special data (danceability, etc.)